jeremylong/DependencyCheck/src/site/markdown/internals.md

 evidence was used in determining the CPE then the CPE would have a highest confidence level.

 Because of the way dependency-check works both false positives and false negatives may exist.
-Please read (How to read the report)[thereport.html] to get a better understanding of sorting through the false positives and false negatives.
+Please read [How to read the report](thereport.html) to get a better understanding of sorting through the false positives and false negatives.

 Dependency-check does not currently use file hashes for identification.
 If the dependency was built from source the hash